farsonic/viwoods_sync_backup/README.md

 ## Usage

 You must provide the IP address of your Viwoods tablet.
-You can find this in the tablet's Wi-Fi settings.
+You can find this when you use the WLAN Transfer option where the IP Address is shown.
+You don't need to specify the port.
+If you want to restore a lost .note file use the WALN Transfer web page to upload it.

 ```bash
 python3 viwoods_sync.py <ip_address> [options]